jloutsch/linux/docs/_posts/2019-05-09-python_decorators_with_arguments.md

 hello()
 ```

-Now the closure will behave as you intuitively expected it to
+Now the closure will behave as you intuitively expected it to.